I've Seen It All: Background

 Björk invited Radiohead singer Thom Yorke to record vocals in the album version.
 This new version was recorded over a four-day span in March 2000, with Björk recording her vocals in Las Vegas.
-In an interview with Time Out magazine, she said: "It was my idea to work with Thom.
+In an interview with Time Out, she said: "It was my idea to work with Thom.
 We spent four days in Spain just singing as and when we felt like it.
 He's a very pure soul and I know he doesn't do things lightly.
-So it was great that he agreed".
+So it was great that he agreed."
 The song was made available for download through Björk's website on 21 July 2000.

 Reception

-Alexandra Flood from MTV gave a positive review, saying "The centerpiece of the record is, "I've Seen It All", her duet with Radiohead's Thom Yorke.
-Björk describes the song as Selma's manifesto.
+Alexandra Flood from MTV "wrote: "Björk describes the song as Selma's manifesto.
 It's a beautiful and eerie track, the pair's vocals careening over a techno beat, but just under a lovely set of strings.
-It's a minor masterpiece".
-On the other hand, Ryan Schreiber from Pitchfork said "the paired vocalists also seem an odd match here; when Björk's soaring, intense delivery meets Yorke's general disinterest, the chemistry is far from convincing".
+It's a minor masterpiece."
+Ryan Schreiber from Pitchfork said "the paired vocalists also seem an odd match here; when Björk's soaring, intense delivery meets Yorke's general disinterest, the chemistry is far from convincing".